 With a masonry diploma, students can apply for these and other jobs at a construction site.
 They will be advanced apprentices or even entry-level tradesmen.
 Their main role may be:

 Plasterers are needed all around the country to finish the interior walls of homes.
 Stucco masons who usually apply stucco to the exteriors of homes may find the best job prospects in southern states, where stucco-work houses may be more popular, according to the U.S. Bureau of Labor Statistics (BLS).
 Career prospects should be good for people who have work experience and good job histories (www.bls.gov).

-The BLS reported that the number of job openings for construction laborers and helpers would increase by 25% from 2012 until 2022.
-Nationwide, the 2014 average wage for stucco masons and plasterers was about $43,000 per year.
+The BLS reported that the number of job openings for plasterers and stucco masons would increase by 7% from 2014 until 2024.
+Nationwide, the 2015 average wage for stucco masons and plasterers was $42,070 per year.